pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 # TO DO

-What can we do for next update of ARIFE:
+What can we do for next update of ARIFE Tool:
 - improve the Extract fonction
 - check and correct behaviour on changing file type from the drop-down menu selection
 - support DOS XE by creating a class like SPARTA